flapjs/FLAPJS-WebApp/README.md

 npm run build
 ```

-**Note:** This will bundle all the resources and assets required into `dist`.
+**Note:** This will bundle all the resources and assets required into `build`.
 It will also "uglify" the code to reduce size and apply other optimizations.

 Then, open `index.html` in your web browser.
 Either by just opening the file itself or running the command: